Esri/resource-proxy/DotNet/README.md

 http://[yourmachine]/DotNet/proxy.ashx?http://services.arcgisonline.com/ArcGIS/rest/services/?f=pjson
 ```
 * Troubleshooting: If you get an error message 404.3, it's possible that ASP.NET have not been set up.
 On Windows 8, go to "Turn Windows features on or off" -> "Internet Information Services" -> "World Wide Web Services" -> "Application Development Features" -> "ASP.NET 4.5".
 * Edit the proxy.config file in a text editor to set up your [proxy configuration settings](../README.md#proxy-configuration-settings).
+See below for .NET specific options.
 * Update your application to use the proxy for the specified services.
 In this JavaScript example requests to route.arcgis.com will utilize the proxy.

 ```